-Mexico’s Lopez Obrador to ask Biden for help with coronavirus vaccines in virtual summit
+Mexico’s López Obrador to ask Biden for help with coronavirus vaccines in virtual summit

 “The issues: Covid, this is important to us.
 Above all, vaccines,” he told reporters at Mexico’s National Palace.
 “What other issues?
 Migration.”

-A reporter asked if López Obrador would press Biden to authorize U.S.-based firms to sell the vaccine to other countries.
-Former president Donald Trump signed an executive order in December mandating that Americans have first access to vaccines procured by the U.S. government.
+A reporter asked López Obrador whether he would press Biden to authorize U.S.-based firms to sell the vaccine to other countries.
+President Donald Trump signed an executive order in December mandating that Americans have first access to vaccines procured by the U.S. government.

 “If President Biden wishes, he can give us an answer in the conversation, about the vaccines,” López Obrador responded.
 “We have to be respectful, but it’s a subject that matters a lot to us.”